 The executive sessions of the board are in camera meetings of the independent directors and are held in conjunction with every board meeting.
 These meetings are held in the absence of management.
-The independent directors held eight executive sessions in 2023.
-Following the establishment of the lead director position in 2024, the executive sessions of the board are chaired by the lead director.
+The independent directors held eight executive sessions in 2024, chaired by the lead director.
 The purposes of the executive sessions of the board include the following and are more fully described in paragraph 10 of the Board of Directors Charter attached as Appendix A:

-- · raising substantive issues that are more appropriately discussed in the absence of management; - discussing the need to communicate to the chairman of the board any matter of concern raised by any committee or director; - addressing issues raised but not resolved at meetings of the board and assessing any follow-up needs with the chairman of the board; - discussing the quality, quantity, and timeliness of the flow of information from management that is necessary for the independent directors to effectively and responsibly perform their duties, and advising the chairman of the board of any changes required; and - seeking feedback about board processes.
+- raising substantive issues that are more appropriately discussed in the absence of management; - discussing the need to communicate to the chairman of the board any matter of concern raised by any committee or director; - addressing issues raised but not resolved at meetings of the board and assessing any follow-up needs with the chairman of the board; - discussing the quality, quantity, and timeliness of the flow of information from management that is necessary for the independent directors to effectively and responsibly perform their duties, and advising the chairman of the board of any changes required; and - · seeking feedback about board processes.